jfhbrook/public/README.md

 A bash script, using `copr-cli` and `yq`, to implement an infrastructure-as-code pattern similar to `kubectl apply`.
 It is licensed MIT.

+### copr-tools

+A Docker image, plus some Bash scripts, for running RPM and COPR related tools - including `coprctl` - on other operating systems, namely MacOS.

 ### crystalfontz

 **<https://github.com/jfhbrook/crystalfontz>**